hashcube/adventuremap/scripts/readme.md

   6. Copy final_map to map tiles and tile_config as the maps config for tile.js

 To add a map:
-  1. Do the same as above till step 3 for the new map

-  2. Add the map to the maps object and create a new json file in map

-  3. Run create empty map with the correct height and width for the overall map

-  4. Run duplicate map after setting the correct values again in map_config.
+  1. Copy exciting map as original map in maps folder

-  5. Copy final_map to map tiles and tile_config as the maps config for tile.js
+  2. Copy exciting tile_config to tile_config file inside maps folder

+  3. Create a folder named 'new_maps' and copy the new individual maps

+  4. Run add_new_map script replace the output in game

 Parameters: